 AY 2017-2018: 43 students enrolled in MUS 2160; 39/40 students (98%) passed the Final Composition Project (2 students chose a Research/Analysis Paper option and passed, 1 student withdrew from the course and did not do either option).
-40 (of 42) passed the final exam-93% Ideal target met.
+40 (of 42) passed the final exam-95.2% Target exceeded.

-In AY 2016-2017, the target of 93% was exceeded, as 97% of the students passed the final composition project and final exam.
+Analysis: In AY 2016-2017, the target of 93% was exceeded, as 100% of the students passed the final composition project and 97% passed the final exam.
 The MUS 2160 class is a capstone of the Music Theory cohort, demonstrating the culmination of skills learned and practiced in MUS 1150/1160/2150.
 Creating an original composition requires a complete knowledge and assimilation of music theory skills and demonstrates a fluency in the musical language.
 However, the composition assignment was the only option in the course in which a student could choose to demonstrate this ability.
 The analysis of the 97% achievement for this SLO is evidence that student learning is taking place but could be enhanced by providing more options for demonstration of cumulative knowledge.
-The plan of action was to continue with assessment in its current state.
+Based on the analysis of the results from 2016-2017 the plan of action was to continue with the assessment with minor modifications.
 However, as the Fall 2017 semester began, the Music Theory Coordinator felt that providing an alternate option (research/analysis paper) would allow for a student to choose their method of demonstrating the culmination of music theory skills and knowledge.
 It would also provide an opportunity to write an analysis paper for those students who were planning on attending graduate programs in music.
 Therefore, this option was included for AY 2017-2018.

 In comparison, this year's (AY 2017-2018) having implemented the plan of action from AY 2016-2017 to continue to measure music theory fluence with a composition assignment or a research/analysis paper resulted in a similar passing rate.
 However, student feedback on being given the option was extremely positive, even though most students still chose the composition assignment.
-While there was no growth, the slight drop to 98% is not a concern, as it still exceeds the ideal target.
+While there was no growth, the slight drop to 98% is not a concen, as it still exceeds the ideal target.
 The analysis reflects the improved feedback from students on being given an option and illustrates that the option does not negatively impact the learning outcome.

-Implementing the decision/plan of action from AY 2016-2017 provides sufficient evidence of improvement based on the analysis of this year's result.
+Decision: Implementing the decision/plan of action from AY 2016-2017 provides sufficient evidence of improvement based on the analysis of this year's result.
 The analysis further reflects that by offering a research/analysis option, student reactions and feedback were positive, and there was no negative impact of concern (only 2%, which was one student, and still exceeding ideal target) to the SLO measures.
 Students appreciate the option for a final project, and the addition of a research/analysis option provides an alternate way of demonstrating culminating skills/knowledge according to learning style or future graduate school plans.